eonu/sigment/README.md

     </div>
 </p>

-> **Disclaimer**: Although the core functionality of this package is fully implemented, it still requires testing.
+> **Disclaimer**: Although the core functionality of this package is fully implemented, it still requires proper unit testing.

 ## What is data augmentation?